Gerald English: Personal life

-Gerald Alfred English was born in 1925 to Alfred English who as a chemist was employed as a manager at Reckitt & Coleman.
+Gerald Alfred English was born in 1925 to Alfred English who as a chemist was employed as a manager at Reckitt & Colman.
 His mother was Ethel née Gambrell, who was a tailor, and he had two sisters, Margot and Yvonne.
 His father wanted him to be a mathematician.
 His family moved to France when he was two years old, and he was based in northern France for 14 years, although from the age of 13 he was attending King's School, Rochester in England.
 During World War II he spent four years in military intelligence, where he spent much of his time listening to secret German communications from a base on the bleak Yorkshire moors.
 One of his colleagues during that time was the composer Peter Wishart.
 He became a student at the Royal College of Music.
 He was taught by Jennifer Ryan.

 English had three significant relationships, mostly in Australia, and ten children.
 His first marriage in 1954 was to Jane or Jennifer Ryan who gave him four children and played viol in some of his Baroque music recordings.
 They were divorced.
 His second marriage in 1974 was to Linda Jacoby.
 They had one son, and were divorced.
 He had a long-term relationship and five children with Helen O'Brien.
 They lived in Victoria, then he left her in 2012 and returned to the United Kingdom.
 In 2019 Tim English, one of his sons from his first marriage, was running the junior department of the Royal Birmingham Conservatoire.